alancer/test_conference_project/readme.txt

-this is awesome and you know it:
+this is awesome and you know it: yeah right